jpmens/mosquitto-auth-plug/README.md

-# mosquitto-redis-auth
+# mosquitto-auth-plug

-This is a plugin to authenticate and authorize [Mosquitto] users from a [Redis] key/value store.
+This is a plugin to authenticate and authorize [Mosquitto] users from one of several distinct back-ends:

+* [Redis] key/value store
+* CDB
+* SQLite3 database

+## Building the plugin

+In order to compile the plugin you'll require a copy of the [Mosquitto] source code together with the libraries required for the back-end you want to use in the plugin.
+OpenSSL is also required.

+Edit the `Makefile` and modify the definitions at the top to suit your building environment, in particular, you have to configure which back-end you want to provide as well as the path to the [Mosquitto] source.

+After a `make` you should have a shared object called `auth-plug.so` which you will reference in your `mosquitto.conf`.

+## Passwords

 Usernames in Redis can have a prefix (e.g. `users:`) which is applied to all users attempting to authenticate to this plugin.
 A user's password